kawrae/Honours-Project/docs/README.md

-# Benchmark Environment Configuration

-This document defines the hardware, software, and runtime configuration used for all benchmarking experiments conducted in this project.
-The purpose of this configuration freeze is to ensure fairness, repeatability, and reproducibility across all framework comparisons.

-All benchmarks were executed under identical conditions unless explicitly stated otherwise.
+# Project Documentation

+This directory contains all supporting documentation for the Honours Project, including formal academic submissions, benchmarking specifications, and methodological reference material.

+The documents stored here provide context for the experimental design, environment configuration, and evaluation strategy used throughout the project.

 ---

-## Operating System
+## Contents

-- Windows 11 Home (Version 25H2, OS Build 26200.7623)
+### Academic Submissions

+- `B01651145_HonsProject_InterimReport.pdf`
+  Interim report submitted as part of the Honours Project assessment.
+This document outlines the project motivation, background research, methodology plan, and early progress.

+- `B01651145_HonsProject_Specification.pdf`
+  Official project specification detailing the agreed scope, objectives, and assessment requirements.

 ---

-## Hardware Environment

-- CPU: AMD Ryzen 7 5800X 8-Core Processor
+### Benchmarking Documentation

+- `Benchmark_Environment_Configuration.md`
+  Defines the hardware, software, and runtime configuration used for all benchmarking experiments.
+  This configuration freeze ensures fairness, repeatability, and reproducibility across framework comparisons.

+- `Benchmark-Configuration.docx`
+  Editable working document used during the preparation of the benchmark environment configuration.

-- RAM: 32GB DDR4
+- `Benchmark-Scenarios.docx`
+  Defines the benchmark scenarios, endpoints, and load profiles used during performance testing.

 ---

-## Development Stack

-- XAMPP: 3.3.0
-- Apache: 2.4.58 (Win64)
-- PHP: 8.2.12 (Thread Safe)
+### Supporting Files

-- Database: MariaDB 10.4.32
+- `README.md`
-- Dependency Manager: Composer 2.2.25
+  Overview and index for the documentation contained in this directory.

 ---

-## PHP Configuration

-- memory_limit: 128M
-- max_execution_time: 30
-- OPcache: Enabled
-- display_errors: Off

----

-## Database Configuration

-- Storage Engine: InnoDB
-- Character Set: utf8mb4
-- Collation: utf8mb4_general_ci

----

-## Framework Versions

-- Laravel: 8.83.29
-- Symfony: 6.4.33
-- CodeIgniter: 4.6.4
-- Yii: 2.0.54

----

-## Runtime Configuration

-- Debug mode disabled across all frameworks
-- Production-equivalent settings used
-- No framework-specific performance optimisations applied
-- All framework dependencies were installed via Composer and frozen for the duration of benchmarking

----

-## Notes on Fairness and Reproducibility

-All frameworks interact with the same database schema and dataset.
-Caching, debugging, and logging settings were standardised to minimise variability arising from configuration differences rather than framework architecture.
+## Role in the Project

+The `docs/` directory serves as the **methodological and administrative record** of the Honours Project.

+Together with the source code and benchmarking artefacts, these documents support transparency, reproducibility, and academic accountability in the final dissertation.